SubstrateGaming/Substrate.NET.Toolchain/README.md

 .
 ├─── .substrate
 ├─── .config
-├─── Substrate.NetApiExt
+├─── PROJECTNAME.NetApiExt
-├─── Substrate.RestClient
+├─── PROJECTNAME.RestClient
-├─── Substrate.RestClient.Mockup
+├─── PROJECTNAME.RestClient.Mockup
-├─── Substrate.RestClient.Test
+├─── PROJECTNAME.RestClient.Test
-├─── Substrate.RestService
+├─── PROJECTNAME.RestService
 ```

 ### Role of the Generated Projects

-Before elaborating on each of the generated projects, let’s first talk about [Ajuna.NetApi](https://github.com/ajuna-network/Ajuna.NetApi/tree/master/Ajuna.NetApi) which is the basis that these projects are built upon.
+Before elaborating on each of the generated projects, let’s first talk about [Substrate.NetApi](https://github.com/SubstrateGaming/Substrate.NET.API/tree/master/Substrate.NetApi) which is the basis that these projects are built upon.

-#### Ajuna.NetApi
+#### Substrate .NET API

-`Ajuna.NetApi` is the basic framework for accessing and handling JSON-RPC connections and handling all standard RPC calls exposed by the `rpc.methods()` of every substrate node.
-It additionally implements Rust primitives and Generics as a C# representation like [U8](https://github.com/ajuna-network/Ajuna.NetApi/blob/master/Ajuna.NetApi/Model/Types/Primitive/U8.cs), [BaseVec](https://github.com/ajuna-network/Ajuna.NetApi/blob/master/Ajuna.NetApi/Model/Types/Base/BaseVec.cs) (Vec<>), or [EnumExt](https://github.com/ajuna-network/Ajuna.NetApi/blob/master/Ajuna.NetApi/Model/Types/Base/BaseEnumExt.cs) (Rust-specific Enums).
+`Substrate.NetApi` is the basic framework for accessing and handling JSON-RPC connections and handling all standard RPC calls exposed by the `rpc.methods()` of every substrate node.
+It additionally implements Rust primitives and Generics as a C# representation like [U8](https://github.com/SubstrateGaming/Substrate.NET.API/blob/master/Substrate.NetApi/Model/Types/Primitive/U8.cs), [BaseVec](https://github.com/SubstrateGaming/Substrate.NET.API/blob/master/Substrate.NetApi/Model/Types/Base/BaseVec.cs) (Vec<>), or [EnumExt](https://github.com/SubstrateGaming/Substrate.NET.API/blob/master/Substrate.NetApi/Model/Types/Base/BaseEnumExt.cs) (Rust-specific Enums).

-#### Ajuna.NetApiExt
+#### Substrate .NET API Extension

-Since `Ajuna.NetApi` has no other types than the ones previously described, accessing a node’s storage or sending extrinsic would involve manually creating the necessary types.
-This is where the generated `Ajuna.NetApiExt` comes into play since it extends `Ajuna.NetApi` by exposing all the node-specific types, storage access, extrinsic calls and more.
+Since `Substrate.NetApi` has no other types than the ones previously described, accessing a node’s storage or sending extrinsic would involve manually creating the necessary types.
+This is where the generated `Substrate.NetApiExt` comes into play since it extends `Substrate.NetApi` by exposing all the node-specific types, storage access, extrinsic calls and more.

-#### Ajuna.RestService
+#### Substrate REST Service

 This service: